2004 Pacific typhoon season: Typhoon Sudal (Cosme)

 On April 5, Tropical Depression 03W began its life between Chuuk and Pohnpei.
 As it drifted to the northwest, it strengthened into a tropical storm.
 Sudal turned to the west, and steadily intensified to become a typhoon on April 6.
 On the April 9, with maximum sustained winds of 115 kn/130 mph, Typhoon Sudal hit the island of Yap.
 After ravaging the island, Sudal reached a peak of 130 kn/150 mph winds.
 The typhoon turned to the northeast and became extratropical early on April 16.

-Yap experienced catastrophic damage, with 90% of buildings destroyed, 1,500 left homeless, and no fatality.
+Yap experienced catastrophic damage, with 90% of buildings destroyed, 1,500 left homeless, but fortunately no fatalities.
 Sudal is a Korean word meaning otter.

 Typhoon Nida (Dindo)

 A monsoon trough spawned Tropical Depression 04W east of the Philippines on May 13.
 The depression quickly strengthened, reaching tropical storm intensity on May 14 and typhoon status just six hours later.
 On May 15 and 16 while moving northwest towards the Philippine coast, Nida rapidly intensified to a 140 kn/160 mph super typhoon, and crossed the eastern Philippines shortly thereafter.
 Nida weakened slightly over the islands, and began to move to the north and northeast in response to a break in the subtropical ridge.
 It became extratropical on May 21 east of Japan, after causing 31 deaths and about $1.3 million in damage.
 Nida is a Thai female name.

 In the Philippines, evacuation centers were opened to accommodate 2,986 people.
 The typhoon approach canceled ferry operations stranding 15,057 passengers.
 In Taiwan, forecasters at the Central Weather Bureau issued a typhoon warning as forecast models predicted a high probability of the typhoon hitting Taiwan.